pandammonium/blipper-widget/readme.txt

 *Note that Blipper Widget will no longer work.*

-Once installed and the OAuth credentials have been set successfully, add the widget to a widget-enabled area, and set up the settings on the widget form as you wish.
-When you view your webpage, you should see your latest blip in the widget-enabled area.
+Once installed and the OAuth credentials have been set successfully, add the widget to a widget-enabled area, then set up the settings on the widget form as you wish.
+When you view your web page, you should see your latest blip in the widget-enabled area.
 If you can't see it, please check your OAuth settings carefully.

 The widget settings are currently: